Dungeons and Dragons

 In short, I missed playing D&D over the years, but now had a chance to play.

 Then my sister-in-law -- who had no D&D experience at all -- bought it and played through.
-She didn't get it at first, and was kind of bored?
-I guess.
-She could have gave the speed runners some good game, she finished it so quick.
+She didn't get it at first, and was kind of bored, I guess?
+She could have gave the speed runners some good game, killing every character along the way and finishing it quickly.
 But she missed a lot of the nuance and storyline.
 She had a hard time understanding why we were raving about it.
-So, after spending a week with us, and my wife showing her the ropes, she got really, really into it.
+But, after spending a week with us, and my wife showing her the ropes, she got really, really into it.
 And now they have campaigns of their own, even though we live 4000 miles away.
 So fun.
-Thanks, D&D and Larian Studios!
+Thanks, #D&D and #LarianStudios!

-I have to say, BG3 is so similar to tabletop D&D, including the first step: character creation.
+I have to say, BG3 is quite similar to tabletop D&D, including the first step: character creation.
 My wife and I spent at least an hour creating our characters, including the backstories.
 "Although raised in a family of wizards, my dwarf never got the magical abilities, so she focused that disappointment and anger into becoming a badass fighter," my wife told me as we were exploring one of our first regions.

 Long story short, we are enjoying the co-op gameplaying experience -- both couch and over the Internet.
-And the D&D style of BG3.
-My wife is also having fun trying out new characters for each campaign, including the campaigns with her sister, and my sister-in-law and her husband also have campaigns they run solo and together.
+And the D&D style of #BG3.
+My wife is also having fun trying out new characters for each campaign, including the campaigns with her sister.
+And my sister-in-law and her husband also have campaigns they run solo and together.

 It's been really great!
 Plus, it's brought D&D back into my life.
 The combinations are endless in BG3.
 Hats off to Larian Studios!